 Want to sign up for a tour in Hawaii?
 There are plenty that will take you around the island so you don’t have to rent a car.

 Dolphin Watching and Snorkeling Tour

 The waters on the Kona coast are some of the clearest and biodiverse waters in the entire wider region.
 There are plenty of unique and amazing species of marine life.
-One of the best Big Island tours is sailing along the Kona coast on a luxury yacht where one could explore some of the finest snorkeling spots.
+One of the best Big Island tours is a dolphin and snorkel tour.
+You’ll find yourself sailing along the Kona coast on a luxury yacht where one could explore some of the finest snorkeling spots.